Essential Oils-My Favorite Ones

 I use this when I have a cold or sinus infection.
 I love the smell and it clears my nose so I can breathe easier.
 I put a few drops in a warm cup of water and breathe it in with a small towel over my head.
 I mix a drop or two of my Breathe essential oils in with it as well.

-I hope this insight to some of my favorite essential oils gives you some information and the desire to try some.
+I hope this insight into some of my favorite essential oils gives you some information and the desire to try some.
 Let me know if you are using essential oils already.
 Which ones are your favorites?

 I quote this from the Doterra website: *”These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease”.
 End of quote.